andela-osule/django-dynamic-scraper/README.rst

 Donations/Support this Project
 ==============================
-I would really like to spent more time for DDS but I am often hold back due to lack of resources and time.
+I would really like to spend more time on DDS but I am often held back due to lack of resources and time.
 If you want to support development please consider a donation to one of the following *cryptocurrency accounts*: